ElvisBlue/x64dbgpython/README.md

 # x64dbg python

 x64dbg python is a x64dbg plugin allow you to run python script to interactive with x64dbg in python3. x64dbg python provide script api similar to `_scriptapi_*.h` header in plugin SDK.
-You can look at folder "Sample script" for example
+You can look at folder "example script" for example

 # Wrapper